-Energise Sussex Coast received funding from the Co-operative Foundation and the Postcode Local Trust to develop sustainable community hubs and spaces where they are most needed.
+Energise Sussex Coast has received funding from the Co-operative Foundation and the Postcode Lottery to explore the concept of a sustainable community space.

 Tell us your views!

-We would love to know your thoughts and ideas about what shape a Climate Action Hub could take and how we can come together as a community to make it happen.
+We would love to know your thoughts and ideas about what shape a Climate Action Hub could take.
 Please take 5 minutes to fill in this short consultation questionnaire.

 A place in the town to….